Where’s My Disk Space Going?

 Digging deeper

 You can see right away that the “WinSxS” folder contains the most data of all the subfolders within C:\Windows.
 (This is normal, by the way.)
-You can also see the relative size of each of the other folders within Windows.
+You can also see the relative size of the other folders within Windows.
 If you want to drill down deeper, keep expanding subfolders.

 TreeSize on user files